APogue/APogue.github.io/_drafts/protest_activities/2024-11-21-Protest-activities-interviews.md

 ### Myers

 - Based on these lawsuits, has antisemitism in the last year been different than other years?
 Has it been more prevalent?

+### Asil Yassine

+“I don’t think the arrests will lead to charges against me but the cases are still in limbo over my head,” Yassine said.
+“But the degree issue will set back my license by at least six months.”---What does this mean, she was not conferred in June, 2024?
+In other words even if the degree is delayed, if she is retroactively conferred in June then her license shouldn't be delayed.

+What are the outcomes of the two arrests?